Essential Tips for Nourishing Your Leather

 Avoiding direct sunlight exposure is the first line of defense against fading.
 If possible, position your leather items away from windows or areas of direct sunlight.
 If this is not possible, consider using curtains or blinds to block or filter the sunlight.
 This will help to reduce the amount of UV rays that reach your leather, preventing it from fading prematurely.

-See also The Art of Mastering Leather Polish Techniques
+See also Elevate Your Craft: Mastering Leather Polish Techniques

 To prevent consistent fading on leather furniture, it’s a good idea to rotate it periodically.
 By rotating the furniture, you ensure that each section receives equal exposure to light.
 This helps to prevent uneven fading and keeps the color consistent throughout the piece.